wordofwarning/wordofwarning.org/current/2015-domestic/index.md

 *Presented by* Word of Warning *+* The Guinness Partnership

 ###Thursday 24 — Saturday 26 September 2015
 **A one-off, never to be repeated trip around a building in transition.
-Intimate interactions, homely conversations and domestic dramas played out in a block of flats…**
+Intimate interactions, homely conversations and domestic dramas played out in a block of flats… (Please click on the times to book tickets.)**

 ###Evening Performances, Booking Essential
 **A series of 'at homes' atop a transforming tower block.
 Stories of real lives in a surreal setting.**